aeghost/ezfifos/README.md

 ## Notes

-It scales (tested with millions of R/W in CrossinG® main workload with 2 parrallels FIFOs)
+It scales (tested with millions of R/W in [CrossinG®](https://www.chapsvision.com/softwares-data/cybersecurity-crossing/) main workload)

 BUT I assumed you won't bind hundred thousands of FIFOs so Fifos_database is just a simple List,